What Happened to Day Trading? –

 To Clear the Air – What’s the Difference?

 The original definition and practice of Day Trading was specific to the very active trading of Stocks for minuscule gains on multiple trades throughout the day.
-With the intensity involved and the unfortunate experiences of the retail trader in the early days when the concept was introduced, Day Trading Stocks soon became the quickest path down the Abyss and was quickly left to the professionals.
-For a look at why I feel the full-time nature of the Method doesn’t lend itself to the life of a self-directed wealth builder, read Day Trading Stocks to get some insight into how the process works.
+With the intensity involved and the unfortunate experiences of the retail trader in the early days when the concept was introduced, Day Trading Stocks soon became the quickest path down the Abyss and was logically left to the professionals.

-Intraday Trading Futures and Forex – Make It Your Business
+Intraday Trading Futures and Forex Pairs – Make It Your Business

-Futures Contracts, including the E-Minis, and Forex Pairs are much better Vehicles for individual traders to use for the Intraday portion of their Wealth Building Plan – by using either of those vehicles, you can achieve far greater results, with much less intensity, than Day Trading Stocks.
+Futures Contracts, including the E-Minis, and Forex Pairs are much more efficient (higher Return On Investment) Vehicles for individual traders to use for the Intraday portion of their Wealth Building Plan, especially for those with limited capital to trade.

-If you’re thinking about expanding your Wealth Building Plan, Intraday Trading with Futures and Forex should become an integral part of your trading life to provide the consistent income you’ll need to balance your portfolio as market conditions change – there are always opportunities to trade intraday.
+If you’re thinking about expanding your Wealth Building Plan, Intraday Trading with Futures or Forex should become an integral part of your trading life to provide the consistent income you’ll need to balance your portfolio as market conditions change – there are always opportunities to trade intraday.
+A “rule of thumb” in the trading sphere is to decrease your holding time as volatility increases.

 The reason for using the Futures and Forex markets stems from the need of the individual to have control over the process of Intraday Trading without falling prey to market forces beyond their sphere of influence.
-The market forces influencing Stocks, as we’ve seen above, makes the process very difficult for the individual.
+The market forces influencing Stocks, for example, make the process very difficult for the individual because of volatility and very short holding times.
 The retail trader is at a disadvantage as it is, because of limited reaction time, and needs markets where trades have greater life spans to overcome the volatility caused by the professionals.
 One to five trades per day, depending on your involvement, is plenty in this arena.
 The other benefits of using Futures and Forex are:

 Limited Number of Symbols allowing for greater focus on market behavior and knowing the markets you’re trading.
 The whole idea is to capture short-term momentum; so, having a shortlist of high volatility, liquid symbols gives you far greater control and a much higher rate of success.
 Some people just trade the S&P 500 E-Mini Futures Contract (ES) – now, that’s focus.
 Markets have a habit of going through periods of low volatility, though, so I like to have a few more options to be able to always have an active market to trade.

-Traders in the Futures and Forex markets, including Your Trading Partners, have their own list of symbols, but, so you can see the extent of what is required, listed below are the Futures and Forex Pairs that I’ve used at various times.
+Traders in the Futures and Forex markets, including Your Trading Partners, have their own list of symbols that they know very well.
+So you can see the extent of what is required, listed below are the Futures and Forex Pairs that I’ve used at various times.
 As market conditions change, the lists you’ll be using will be different and follow the criteria used by your trading services.
 You really don’t need any more than a group of symbols like these to make Intraday Trading a success.

 Flexible Work Hours, making Intraday Trading Futures and Forex attractive for many different lifestyles.
 Besides being able to trade at different times of the day or night, you generally only need two hours or less per day to generate the income you’ll need, so you’re not tied to a computer screen all day.